gacpgane/userdetails/user-management-service/README.md

 url: http://localhost:8080/h2-console

 # Assumptions and Approaches
 empid field is mapped to data type NUMERIC(10), because it's mentioned that to validate the user id to have only numeric.
-Given empid in the payload is length of 7 and above 1 million
-1000000
+Given empid in the payload is length of 7 and above 1 million 1000000
 1232854
-therefore selecting a numeric value size 10
+therefore selecting a numeric value size  as 10

-EmpId considered as unique and further seperate index added to the column, however unique constrain also creats an index, but creating seperate index will give the felxibility in selecting index types based on the database.
+EmpId has been considered as unique and further separate index added to the column, however unique constrain also creates an index, but creating a separate index will give the flexibility in selecting index types based on the database.

 other fields data type and length values are selected to satisfy minimum space usage of DB and consideration of practical lengths ex:postcode

-all the values coming from client will be stored as it is in the database and there will be no application of changing text to upper or lower case.
+All the values coming from the client will be stored as it is in the database, and there will be no application of changing text to upper or lower case.
 ex: mr -> mr, male->male , female->female

 Error message structure
-errorCode introduced mainly to utilise in observability platform integration and build better insights on application behaviour
+errorCode was introduced mainly to utilise in observability platform integration and build better insights on application behaviour
 {
     "message": "Invalid Request",
     "errorCode": "RC_INVR",